The Stahl House: A Masterclass in Modernism (Case Study House #22)

 The Stahl House, designed by Pierre Koenig in 1959, remains one of the most famous examples of residential architecture in the world.
 Perched precariously (and beautifully) over the Sunset Strip in Los Angeles, it represents the pinnacle of the Case Study House program.

-While we now use AI like Midjourney to visualize radical structures, the Stahl House reminds us that great architecture is about site integration.
-Much like the organic philosophy of John Lautner, the Stahl House doesn't just sit on the land; it commands the horizon.
+The Stahl House reminds us that great architecture is about site integration.
+The Stahl House doesn't just sit on the land; it commands the horizon.

 The L-Shaped Plan: Separating the private quarters from the glass-walled social spaces.